 Ultralight Hammocks – To further guarantee your comfort, you may opt for an ultralight hammock.
 These may include some rainfly or a bug net.

 - Whoopie Hook Suspension

 #3: Sleeping bag

 Select a bag whose warmth you are comfortable with.
-Extra warmth will normally bring in extra weight.
+Extra warmth will typically bring in excess weight.

-Go for a mummy bag which lacks a hood.
-Instead, wear a balaclava or the warm knit hat on the colder nights.
+Go for a mummy bag that lacks a hood.
+Instead, wear a balaclava or a warm knit hat on the colder nights.

 - Western Mountaineering SummerLite Sleeping Bag

 - Feathered Friends Merlin UL 30